Spring Poison Prevention For Pets

 This is very dangerous for all pets (particularly cats!), but should especially be avoided around dogs, as they are typically more attracted to the smell than cats are.
 Compost can contain fungus that produces tremorgenic mycotoxins, poisonous to pets.
 These toxins cause dangerous seizures and can be dangerous with even just a small amount of compost consumed.

 Spring is a beautiful time of year with the new plants and flowers blooming, but not the safest for your pup!
-Make sure to keep an eye out for poisonous plants; we’ve got a list of the top foliage to keep a lookout for here.
+Make sure to keep an eye out for poisonous plants; we’ve got a list of the top foliage to keep a lookout for.

-Certain garden type veggies can be a tasty but dangerous treat for your fur baby!
+Certain garden type veggies can be a tasty but dangerous treat for your pet!
 Here’s some plants commonly grown in the spring that you may want to avoid:

 - Tomato plants and unripe tomatoes: this plant contains tomatine and solanine, which are both plants that are dangerous for pets.